caido/doc-developer/src/guides/components/rpc.md

-# Creating a Remote Procedure Call
+# Creating and Calling a Custom Function

 When developing a plugin, there are two components to consider: the **frontend** and the **backend**.

-In this guide, we'll cover how to create a custom API endpoint in a backend plugin, and call it from a frontend plugin.
+In this guide, we'll cover how to create a custom endpoint in a backend plugin, and call it from a frontend plugin.

 ::: info
 For additional documentation on the differences between a frontend and backend plugin - click [here](/concepts/essentials/package.md).
 :::

-## Registering an API Endpoint
+## Registering an Endpoint

-Let's start by creating an API endpoint called `multiply` in our backend plugin.
+Let's start by creating an endpoint called `multiply` in our backend plugin.

 `multiply` will take two numbers, output the result in the backend logs, as well as return the result.
 This endpoint will used by the frontend later on.